atomic-7/gocalsend/README.md

 Instead of `receive` you may also pass `rcv`, `rec` or `recv` to save some time.
 If you ***really*** want to save time then don't pass any command, to receive files is the default behavior.
 ### Encryption
+gocalsend uses a rsa 2048 bit privte key as that is what the localsend reference implementation does.
-Per default, gocalsend creates a subfolder `./cert` in the folder it is currently running.
-If this folder already exists it will reuse the certificate inside, otherwise a new one will be generated.
-If you want to use your own certificate you will have to specify where the cert and its key are stored.
+Per default, gocalsend generates certificates in the config folder if they don't already exist If you want to use your own certificate you will have to specify where the cert and its key are stored, either via flags or in the config file.
 ```
 gclsnd --cert=<path/to/cert> --key=<path/to/key>
 ```
-Hopefully you will be able to do this in the config someday. gocalsend uses a rsa 2048 bit privte key as that is what the localsend reference implementation does.

 ### Logging
 The log level can be set to one of either `none`, `debug` or `info`.